-PhD Student, Society and Environment
+PhD Candidate, Society and Environment

-PhD Student, Society and Environment
+PhD Candidate, Society and Environment

 Bachelor of Arts in East Asian Studies (Japanese Studies Concentration).
 Oberlin College, Oberlin, OH, 2000.
 Senior Thesis: “Homegrown Organic: The Japanese Natural Farming Movement.”